MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/notification-bot-in-teams.md

 <summary><b>How to extend my notification bot to support command and response?</b></summary>

-Perform the following steps to extend my notification bot to support command and response:
+Perform the following steps to extend your notification bot to support command and response:

 1. Open file `bot\src\internal\initialize.ts(js)`, update your `conversationBot` initialization to enable command and response: